elliotclowes/learnt.me/Me/Favourites/Favourite Music.md

 Below are some of my favourite bands/musicians, kind of ranked.

+## To add

+- Neil Young
+- Bob Dylan
+- Eric Clapton
+- The Band

 ## Van Morrison

 He's not in vogue these days, and is maybe seen as a middling creator of decent romantic songs that are liked by the dull rank and file of the middle class.
 But I think some of his songs have an almost religious quality that transcend music and get to an entirely different plane.
 He has a certain sound, with a subtle, gentle layering that often builds, repeats and folds whilst Morrison's powerful, slightly erratic voice moves, swerves and jumps from line to line – and often syllable to syllable – in a way that I simply adore.

 His finest albums are probably [Astral Weeks](https://songwhip.com/van-morrison/astral-weeks1968), [Moondance](https://songwhip.com/van-morrison/moondance1970), [Saint Dominic's Preview](https://songwhip.com/van-morrison/saintdominicspreview), [Veedon Fleece](https://songwhip.com/van-morrison/veedon-fleece) and [Into The Music](https://songwhip.com/van-morrison/into-the-music).
 But the good thing about Morrison is that he has few stinkers and his albums outside his artistic peak post-1970's are still certainly worth exploring, as they nearly all contain a great song or two.